SamuelOmole/git_training/README.txt

 # README File
-This repository contains results of my thesis.
+## This repository contains results of my thesis.
-author: Samuel
+## author: Samuel
-email: so444@bath.ac.uk
+## email: so444@bath.ac.uk
-department: mechanical engineering
+## department: mechanical engineering

-References should be added to this document
+References should be added to this document.
+Finally, an acknowledgement section.